dogunbound/core/README.md

 ## Some Details

-The package `useraccounts:core` contains all the core logic and templates' helpers and events used by dependant packages providing styled versions of the accounts UI.
+The package `sebl29:useraccounts-core` contains all the core logic and templates' helpers and events used by dependant packages providing styled versions of the accounts UI.
 This means that developing a version of the UI with a different styling is just a matter of writing a few dozen of html lines, nothing more!

 Thanks to [accounts-t9n](https://github.com/softwarerero/meteor-accounts-t9n) you can switch to your preferred language on the fly!
 Available languages are now: Arabic, Czech, French, German, Italian, Polish, Portuguese, Russian, Slovenian, Spanish, Swedish, Turkish and Vietnamese.

-For basic routing and content protection, `useraccounts:core` integrates with either [flow-router](https://github.com/meteor-useraccounts/flow-routing) or [iron-router](https://atmospherejs.com/package/iron-router).
+For basic routing and content protection, `sebl29:useraccounts-core` integrates with either [flow-router](https://github.com/meteor-useraccounts/flow-routing) or [iron-router](https://atmospherejs.com/package/iron-router).

 Any comments, suggestions, testing efforts, and PRs are very very welcome!
 Please use the [repository](https://github.com/meteor-useraccounts/ui) issues tracker for reporting bugs, problems, ideas, discussions, etc..